Terreii/hoodie-plugin-store-crypto/docs/api.md

 It adds `_id` (unless provided) and a `hoodie` property with `createdAt` and `updatedAt` properties.
 And encrypts them.

-Resolves with an array of the added documents, unencrypted.
+Resolves with an array of the added documents, decrypted.

 ```JSON
 [